alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 A space manager can grant user roles within a space and change space properties.
 A space manager cannot deploy, run or manage apps or services.

 For example, a developer needs to change apps in both testing and production.
-You grant this developer the space manager role in testing, and the space developer role in both testing and production.
+The org manager grants this developer the space manager role in testing, and the space developer role in both testing and production.
 That developer can add users to testing but not to production, and can change apps in both spaces.

 ### Space auditor